marq24/emacberry.com/_docs/3010-audioalerts.md

 4. _Elevation climb to Finish_ (remaining meters to climb) will be only announced if you have loaded a navigation path from which the app could extract climb information ([see also Climb View Section](./3300-climb.html)).

-# TurnByTurn Instructions & Climb-ahead Information {#turnbyturn}
+# Turn-by-Turn Instructions & Climb-ahead Information {#turnbyturn}

-I hope it's reasonable for you, that the TurnByTurn instructions require that you have loaded a navigation path.
+I hope it's reasonable for you, that the turn-by-turn instructions require that you have loaded a navigation path.
 And
 further: Climb-ahead information is only available if climb data could be extracted.
 [More information about the climb extraction requirements and process can be found in the corresponding Climb-View Section](./3300-climb.html#extraction).